 Dental hygiene is a practice area that continues to grow with the increased consumer awareness of the importance of good oral hygiene in the prevention and detection of periodontal disease.
 Dental hygienists are professionals, licensed by the state in which they practice, who complete extensive educational and clinical preparation in preventive oral health care through their NHTI education.
-Most dental hygienists practice in private dental offices where they provide a wide range of preventative dental services, including periodontal examination, scaling and debridement, radiography, dental sealants constructing bleaching trays, and providing oral hygiene instructions for patients with special needs.
+Most dental hygienists practice in private dental offices where they provide a wide range of preventative and therapeutic dental services, including periodontal examination, scaling and debridement, pain management, radiography, dental sealants, in-office whitening, and oral hygiene instruction for a variety of patients.

 According to the US Department of Labor, employment of dental hygienists is projected to grow 33 percent from 2012 to 2022, much faster than the average for all occupations.
 As their practices expand, dentists will hire more hygienists to perform routine dental care, allowing the dentist to see more patients.
 In addition, as the large baby-boom population ages and people keep more of their original teeth than previous generations did, the need to maintain and treat these teeth will continue to drive demand for dental care.